 All of these projects were successfully implemented and some are not yet completed, (on-going).
 Although the Municipality is no more benefiting financially as a result of this program, it's still enjoying the benefits in terms of technical support from provincial departments.

 It is further important to note that several other projects are implemented in the municipality by provincial departments and other stakeholders.

-More information on this specific programme is available from the offices of the Kgalagadi District Municipality.
+More information on this specific programme is available from the District office

 (iii) ASGISA